Security and access control¶

 fields.email_address = EmailField(label='Email', required=True, writable=Action(self.can_be_edited))

-is required, but that only applies when it is writable.
+The name Field is required, but that only applies when it is writable.

-The methods used by the Action
+The methods used by the Actions:

 def can_be_added(self):